agarciamontoro/leap-motion-project/README.md

 ##### menu.py
 This file contains the necessary classes to implement a menu, which consists of a screen (basically, an image) and an arbitrary number of buttons.
 The classes in this file are the following:

 * **NavigationalButton**: Class implementing a button whose objective is to change the screen; i.e., to navigate between the menu screens.
 * **ActionButton**: Class implementing a button whose objective is to execute an arbitrary function when pressed.
 * **Screen**: Class implementing the images that form the menu.
 A screen is formed by an image and a list of buttons in the image.
 * **Menu**: Main class, that uses all the classes before to implement an easy-to-use menu.
 A menu consists only of a start screen and a loader -an auxiliary object to manage the button *clicks*-.
 The navigation between the screens is transparent to the menu, as it is easily managed by the navigational buttons.

 ##### game.py
-This file uses all the resources commented before for stablish the inicial position of the balls, colors, forces...
-As first task, it has to stablish the balls position.
+This file uses all the resources commented before for establish the initial position of the balls, colors, forces...
+As first task, it has to establish the balls position.
 After, it initializes the menu.
 Now it only does the principal logic of the game.

 ##### main.py
-This file only initializes the differents objects for the initialization of the game.
+This file only initializes the different objects for the initialization of the game.

 ### Known bugs
 #### Ball collision bug